JustinSDK/cqMore/docs/workplane.md

-# `cqMore.Workplane`
+# `cqmore.Workplane`

 Define plugins.
-You may simply use `cqMore.Workplane` to replace `cadquery.Workplane`.
+You may simply use `cqmore.Workplane` to replace `cadquery.Workplane`.
 For example:

-    from cqMore import Workplane
+    from cqmore import Workplane

     result = (Workplane()
                 .rect(10, 10)